Yvand/Hugo-EntraCP/content/docs/usage/installation.md

 ---
 title: "Installation"
-description: "Follow this article to install EntraCP in your SharePoint farm."
+description: "This article describes the steps required to install EntraCP in your SharePoint farm."
-lead: "Follow this article to install EntraCP in your SharePoint farm."
+lead: ""
 date: 2021-05-20T10:45:52Z
-lastmod: 2023-12-27
+lastmod: 2024-02-15
 draft: false
 images: []
 menu: